andreterceiro/dio-mobile-meu-tudo--first-steps-with-react-native-and-expo/README.md

 Teacher also showed that if we insert a text that is not inside a component (like <Text />), you will see an error in the app.

 ![text outside a component](images/text-outside-a-component.png)

+A comment of the teacher: all components have the first letter uppercase.